 In the past two years, the biggest change is that Bitcoin Layer2 has finally transitioned from the experimental stage to engineering: the maturity of BitVM2 and the ZK proof system has enabled Layer2 to operate at low cost and high security; at the same time, the increase in institutional holdings has made the demand for "BTC yield generation" urgent, providing fertile ground for the development of BTCFi.

-GOAT has chosen the most challenging but valuable path: we continue to refine the underlying technology, improve the Ziren zkVM and BitVM2 mainnet, while adhering to real incentives and a native economic model to ensure the sustainable development of the ecosystem.
+GOAT has chosen the most challenging but valuable path: we continue to refine the underlying technology, improve Ziren zkVM and BitVM2 mainnet, while adhering to real incentives and a native economic model to ensure the sustainable development of the ecosystem.
 This long-termism is our fundamental way to withstand market cycles.

 Of course, this is inseparable from the strong support of the community.
-Over the past two years of GOAT Network's development, we have deeply felt the love and support from the community, investors, and partners, which is also our driving force to keep moving forward.
+Over the past two years of GOAT Network's development, we have deeply felt the love and support from the community, investors, and partners, which is also our motivation to keep moving forward.
 We are determined to become the flagship brand of Bitcoin L2.

-14. ChainCatcher: In previous interviews, GOAT mentioned that Bitcoin Layer2 needs to welcome its "OP" moment like Ethereum.
+14. ChainCatcher: GOAT mentioned in previous interviews that Bitcoin Layer2 needs to welcome its "OP" moment like Ethereum.
 When do you expect Bitcoin Layer2's "OP" moment to arrive?
 What key challenges need to be overcome before that?

-Kevin: I believe that Bitcoin's "OP moment" will arrive when native BTC can smoothly transition into Layer2, real-time proving technology is widely applied, Sequencer is truly decentralized, and institutions begin to incorporate BTCFi into their asset allocation.
+Kevin: I believe that Bitcoin's "OP moment" will arrive when native BTC can smoothly transition to Layer2, real-time proving technology is widely applied, Sequencer is truly decentralized, and institutions begin to incorporate BTCFi into their asset allocation.